MoJoE-JoJo/Gym-Mario-AI-Framework/MAFGym/README.md

 The project will likely work on other versions as well, but have not been tested on others, as the proejct was developed with these versions.

 ## Install Instructions
-Extract the folder MAFGym and past it into your own project